 Thornton Place Dean of Students

-XI.
+XIII.
 EMPLOYEES REQUIRED TO LIVE ON CAMPUS

-XII.
+XIV.
 COLLEGE HOUSING TO BE OFFERED FOR SALE WHEN VACATED

-XIII.
+XV.
 GUIDELINE FOR ESTABLISHING RENTAL RATES

 The Board of Trustees has mandated that all College housing reserved for rental shall be at market rates comparable to those currently charged in the Farmville market and surrounding areas.

-XIV.
+XVI.
 GUIDELINE FOR ESTABLISHING PURCHASE PRICES FOR COLLEGE

 HOUSES AND PROPERTY OFFERED FOR SALE